Canopy & Stars Logo

 Whin, Perth & Kinross

-At first glance, Whin could be mistaken for a boat floating just above the hillside at Outfield Farm.
+At first glance, Whin treehouse could be mistaken for a boat floating just above the hillside at Outfield Farm.
 But step closer, and you’ll see the rooftop sown with wildflowers, the outdoor bath with a view over the Tay, and the Hikki oven that promises wood-fired feasts.
-Inside, the temptation to do absolutely nothing is real.
-A wall of windows turns the landscape into a living painting, while armchairs and a deep, inviting bed compete for the best vantage point.
+Inside, a wall of windows turns the landscape into a living painting, while armchairs and a deep, inviting bed compete for the best vantage point.
 Even the bathroom is an adventure, two steps outside along the porch, where the drench shower awaits.

 Tim and Suki, the masterminds behind it all, have carved walking paths through the woods, with hidden rest spots along the way.
-Chairs are stashed underneath, waiting to be pulled out when you find the perfect view (and you will).
-Because here, the only real task is to stop, sit, and take it all in.
+Chairs are stashed underneath, waiting to be pulled out when you find the perfect view.
+Here, the only real task is to stop, sit, and take it all in.

 Treehouses in Scotland with Canopy & Stars